 Grand Larceny Weapon

-Prosecutors in New York City and the surrounding suburbs (Manhattan, Brooklyn, Bronx, Queens, Westchester and Rockland) have a zero tolerance policy for any case that involves weapon or firearm possession.
-Make no mistake.
-New York has some of the toughest laws in the books as it relates to weapons.
-This policy has transferred over to the Grand Larceny Statute.
-In fact, pursuant to New York Penal Law 155.30(7), if you steal property and that property consists of one or more firearms, rifles or shotguns, you can be charged with a felony punishable by up to four years in prison.
-To make matters worse, if you possess that firearm without a permit and it is loaded, you may also be charged with a "C" felony punishable by up to fifteen years in prison with a mandatory minimum sentence of three and one half years in prison.
+Although the unlawful possession of a loaded firearm outside your home or place of business is by far a more serious offense, the zero-tolerance policy facing certain weapons has transferred over to the Grand Larceny statute.
+Pursuant to New York Penal Law 155.30(7), if you steal property and that property consists of one or more firearms, rifles or shotguns, you can be charged with a felony punishable by up to four years in prison.
+To make matters worse, if you possess a firearm without a permit and it is loaded, whether you are arrested by the Westchester County Police, the NYPD or any other police agency, you will find yourself also charged with a "C" felony of Second Degree Criminal Possession of a Weapon, New York Penal Law 265.03.
+While its bad to steal a gun, especially if it happens to be loaded, relatively speaking it is far worse to possess that unlawful firearm as PL 265.03 is punishable by up to fifteen years in prison with a mandatory minimum sentence of three and one half years.

-Call us at (212) 312-7129 or contact us online today.
+Call the Grand Larceny criminal lawyers and former NYC prosecutors at (212) 312-7129 or contact us online today.